Data Protection for Remote Working

 How it worked: Attackers accessed Colonial’s network through a compromised VPN account.
 The password had been exposed in a previous breach.
 There was no multi-factor authentication.

-Impact: Colonial shut down 5,500 miles of pipeline supplying 45% of East Coast fuel.
+Impact: Colonial shut down 5,500 miles of pipeline that supplies 45% of fuel to the East Coast of the United States.
 Panic buying caused gas station shortages.
 Colonial paid a $4.4 million ransom (later partially recovered by the FBI).

 Key lesson: Leaked credentials are dangerous.
-A single exposed password led to a national emergency.
+A single exposed password caused fuel shortages affecting millions of people.
 Credential monitoring could have detected the exposure before attackers exploited it.

 The Kaseya attack demonstrated how attacking a single vendor can compromise thousands of downstream customers simultaneously.